Eight Important Things Neuropsychiatrists Do

 As one might imagine, even a slight change in the brain can result in significant disruptions to one’s processing and behavior.
 Here are some examples of symptoms commonly experienced by people with brain injuries:

-• Mania – a state of intense euphoria commonly associated with bipolar disorder that causes irrational thinking and/or behavior.
+- Mania – a state of intense euphoria commonly associated with bipolar disorder that can affect judgment and behavior.

-• Anxiety – a common mental health condition which causes feelings of fear, discomfort, paranoia, and, at times, chronic pain.
+- Anxiety – a common mental health condition which causes feelings of fear and discomfort.

 Neuropsychiatrists counsel individuals and families

-Neuropsychiatrists counsel the patient to help them better understand their brain injury.
-They can provide a safe space for sharing difficult emotions or challenges, as well.
-Counseling can be a valuable tool in treating many mental disorders and giving the patient a place to speak and the counselor to listen.
+Neuropsychiatrists educate the patient to help them better understand their brain injury.
+They can provide a safe space for sharing difficult emotions or challenges, as well referring their patients to a therapist or counselor.
+Counseling can be a valuable tool in treating many mental health conditions and giving the patient a place to speak and the counselor to listen.

 A neuropsychiatrist will often collaborate with the patient’s family to make sure they receive the best care possible.
-The family may not fully understand how the patient has changed, and a counselor can help by teaching them patience and the ability to stay cool under pressure.
+The family may not fully understand how the patient has changed, and a counselor can help by helping families develop coping strategies and supportive communication skills.
 The family may need to step into care-taking roles, and the therapist can support them in making that transition.

 Many medications come with risks and/or irritating side effects.
-A neuropsychiatrist can evaluate your entire medication routine to explore how different medications interact to cause troubling side effects, like headaches, restlessness, or nausea.
-If the medication doesn't work anymore, a neuropsychiatrist can adjust the dosage or suggest an alternative.
-Some people are skeptical about medicine, but medicine is important in treating many mental disorders, especially those about brain injury.
+A neuropsychiatrist can evaluate your entire medication routine to explore how different medications may interact or cause side effects, like headaches, restlessness, or nausea.
+If a medication is no longer helping, a neuropsychiatrist may adjust the dosage or suggest an alternative based on a clinical evaluation.
+Some people are skeptical about medication, but medication can be an important part of care for some mental health conditions related to brain injury.
+Medication decisions are personalized, and not everyone needs or benefits from medication.

 One of the best ways to improve your mental health is through cognitive behavioral therapy or CBT.
 This involves eliminating maladaptive behaviors and thought patterns that can hold you back.
 For example, if you're feeling depressed, your negative thoughts and inactivity can exacerbate the condition.
 A therapist tries to help by making sure your behaviors change and your overall mental health improves.